-Under the Soil Contamination Countermeasures Law, in the case of: (i) the abolishment of manufacturing factories using certain hazardous materials; or (ii) a prefectural governor's order, which may be delivered if the prefectural governor decides that land contamination may injure the health of the inhabitants, land surveys shall be implemented.
-Under an amendment to the Law that became effect on April 1, 2010, if a land owner develops a large area of land, the land owner is required, at least 30 days before beginning the changes, to notify the governor of each prefecture of the development.
-If the governor determines the land as possibly contaminated and orders the land owner to investigate, the landowner must comply.
+Under the Land Contamination Measure Law, in the case of (i) the abolishment of manufacturing factories using certain hazardous materials; or (ii) a prefectural governor's order, which may be delivered if the prefectural governor decides that land contamination may injure the health of the inhabitants, land surveys shall be implemented.
 If the results of such land surveys do not satisfy the relevant regulations, the prefectural governor can designate such land as a contaminated area.
-The prefectural governor can order the land owner to clean up such land if it is located within an area designated as contaminated and if there is a risk to the health of people.
+The prefectural governor can order the owner of the land to clean up such land if it is located within an area designated as contaminated.